liamstewart23/WordPressBaconIpsum/README.md

 `[pcsum width=X height=X]` - `X` being the value in pixels in which you want the image.

 You can use the alias `[bacon_pic]` for `[bacon_image]`

+## 🥓 Credits 🥓

+Thanks to https://baconipsum.com for the text.
+Thanks to https://baconmockup.com/ for the images.